ashgreen23/VeloCD/README.md

 **Fate Map Visualisation Questions**

-The next set of options are relating to the visualisation of the RNA velocity fate maps.
+The next set of options relate to the visualisation of the RNA velocity fate maps.
 The first question will ask if you would like GIFS of the 3-dimensional plots to be generated.
 This is a relatively slow step of the algorithm.
 It will also ask if you wish to have the points shaped by the metadata feature in the first or second metadata file.
 Lastly, it will ask for a colour map from: https://matplotlib.org/stable/tutorials/colors/colormaps.html, to colour the sample-points on the fate map - based on their group in the first metadata file.

 **Metadata Questions**